sdeerman1/cs453-project-template/apps/api/README.md

 CHECK AND SEE WHAT HAPPENS, WHAT CODE IS RETURNED, ETC.

 **5. What was the hardest part of connecting the API to PostgreSQL?**
 I ran into an issue with the keywords "description" and "status" in schema.sql.
-They were showing up as red text in my IDE, meaning SQL was reading them in as special keywords.
-I changed them to "description1" and "status1" which is a little unfortunate using curl requests, but the user won't be able to see these keywords once I connect a client to filter responses.
+They were showing up as red text in my IDE, and I thought SQL was reading them in as special keywords.
+I changed them to "description1" and "status1", but ended up changing them back once I realized they were being read correctly.

+## Notes
+I did not end up moving my logic out of the main server file.
+I was already having some issues with the file structure, and I did not feel I had the time or resources to complete this successfully.
+If we have an example of separation of concerns in class that shows what logic should go where, I will feel confident enough to separate my server.ts file for the subsequent checkpoints.
+For now, all the server logic is in ```cs453-project-template/apps/api/src/server.ts```.